clizarraga-UAD7/geo-datascience2/docs/intro-geo-data-sci.md

 * [**ipyleaflet**](https://ipyleaflet.readthedocs.io/en/latest/). _ipyleaflet_ creates interactive maps in a Jupyter Notebook.
 * [**Folium**](https://python-visualization.github.io/folium/).
 An alternative to _Ipyleaflet_, _Folium_ is also a bridge to `leaflet.js`.
 The difference between the two is that _Folium_ is built toward static visualizations, whereas _Ipyleaflet_ builds interactive widgets.
 A useful feature of _Folium_ is that it provides easy functionality to export an interactive map to HTML, making it a useful tool in web development.
 * [**TorchGeo**](https://github.com/microsoft/torchgeo).
 [TorchGeo](https://torchgeo.readthedocs.io/en/stable/) is a PyTorch domain library, similar to [torchvision](https://pytorch.org/vision/stable/index.html), providing datasets, samplers, transforms, and pre-trained models specific to geospatial data.

+## Geospatial AI/Machine Learning

+* [InstaGeo-E2E-Geospatial-ML](https://github.com/instadeepai/InstaGeo-E2E-Geospatial-ML).
+A python package for end-to-end geospatial machine learning using multispectral earth observation data such as NASA HLS and ESA Sentinel-2.
+* [IntelliGeo](https://www.intelligeo.org/). _IntelliGeo_ is an open source QGIS plugin designed to bring the power of Large Language Models (LLMs) to the QGIS platform, making geospatial analysis more intuitive and efficient.

 ## Spatial Analytics Platforms